 When asked about his favorite part about the series, Maxwell Jenkins, who plays Will Robinson, said that “the heart” of the Robinson family is what he really enjoys.
 Jenkins talked about being surrounded by great writers, actors, and fans which helped him stay grounded.
 He also discussed Bill Mumy serving as a mentor, who was also the same age when he filmed the original version of the series.
 Jenkins said that he was grateful for Mumy’s advice.
 Jenkins also talked about his long-term ambitions of working behind the camera as a director of photography, or a director.
 He said it was interesting to hang around with the camera crew during filming and learning what they do.

 Lost in Space has the potential to have a long run, and series producer Burk Sharpless as well as the rest of the producers, said they have a three year arc planned for the time being.
 Once they are certain the series will continue past the third season, they will map out another multi-year arc.
-Lastly, Sharpless informed us of his approach to series where it is not mythology but instead there “nuggets” along the way which will shape the overall story.
+Lastly, Sharpless informed us of his approach to the series where it is not drawn upon by a specific mythology but instead there “nuggets” along the way which will shape the overall story.

 Season Two Non-Spoiler Review